 Ian: Because you had these groups like Neues Forum who were looking at sort of like a middle way between.
 The communism of the SED and the capitalism of the West but eventually they were subsumed by.
 The huge firepower that parties like the CDU and the SPD brought in that completely overwhelmed them.
 With promises of loads of money and a golden future I mean did you feel as though you were being.
 Occupied probably the wrong word but being absorbed into West Germany did you still feel that you had an East German identity.
 Did you consider yourself German?.

 Steffen: Oh no that took a long time for me to consider myself a German no no at this point.
-Maybe even until I don’t know 91 or so when it was really my idea that this is now our Germany and such.
+Maybe even until I do not know 91 or so when it was really my idea that this is now our Germany and such.
 That took a long time but in early 1990s certainly it was all about the GDR at least for me.

 And having this what they called the third way and what you said like Neues Forum.
 I was not involved with these groups but the idea was it was intriguing to me right I thought this is an excellent way.
 I mean being 19 you're all about doing crazy experiments and all of that so that was something that was intriguing to me.
 So it was certainly about there was a chance for at least an experiment maybe even something that would turn out to be successful.
 But it was pretty clear to me that with the changing attitude of people every Monday.
 That this was basically this was off the table pretty quickly right the people people voted with their feet.
 And they were clearly preferring like the short-term things or whatever long-term could have happened.